 - Expedition train fare from Aguas Calientes to Ollantaytambo

-- 1-night deluxe hotel lodging in Aguas Calientes
+- 1-night hotel lodging in Aguas Calientes

 - Machu Picchu entrance ticket